The Latest: Krejcikova aiming for titles sweep in Paris

 PARIS (AP) — The Latest on the French Open (all times local):

-A day after the marathon win that booked her a spot in the French Open final, Barbora Krejcikova is back on court at Roland Garros — in doubles this time.
+A day after claiming her first singles Grand Slam crown, Barbora Krejcikova is back on court at Roland Garros aiming for a sweep of titles.

-Krejcikova and her fellow Czech teammate Katerina Siniakova are up against Magda Linette of Poland and Bernarda Pera of the United States in the doubles semifinals.
+She is teaming up with fellow Czech Katerina Siniakova against Bethanie Mattek-Sands of the United States and Iga Swiatek of Poland in the doubles final.

-Krejcikova is bidding to become the first woman to sweep Roland Garros titles since Mary Pierce in 2000.
-The last woman to make the final of both events in Paris was another Czech, Lucie Safarova.
-She did it in 2015 and won the doubles title.
+Krejcikova and Siniakova won the trophy together at Roland Garros in 2018.
+Mattek-Sands and Swiatek are playing just their third tournament together and knocked out the top-seeded pair in the third round.

-In just her fifth appearance in a Grand Slam singles main draw, Krejcikova made it to the final by beating Maria Sakkari 7-5, 4-6, 9-7 after saving a match point.
+If Krejcikova wins, she will become the first woman since Mary Pierce in 2000 to complete the singles-doubles titles sweep in Paris.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports